Dynamic Collections

 Summary

-• Bag - a simple collection that can store any type of data.
+- Bag - a simple collection that can store any type of data; fits containers of heterogeneous values, such as inventories.

-• Table - a typed dynamic collection that has a fixed type for keys and values.
+- Table - a typed dynamic collection that has a fixed type for keys and values; fits large uniform registries.

-• ObjectTable - same as Table, but can only store objects.
+- ObjectTable - same as Table, but can only store objects; fits registries of same-type objects that should stay individually discoverable.

-• LinkedTable - similar to Table but the values are linked together.
+- LinkedTable - similar to Table but the entries are linked together; fits queues and anything iterated onchain.

 Further Reading